Hat-tricks all round

 Out with the old, in with the new

-1957 - Centre-half Laurie Hughes played his 326th and final reds game as we were thumped 5-1 at Charlton Athletic, with Tony Rowley grabbing our consolation.
+1957 - Centre-half Laurie Hughes played his 326th and final reds game and full-back Tom McNulty making his 36th and last appearance as we were thumped 5-1 at Charlton Athletic, with Tony Rowley grabbing our consolation.
 Gerry Byrne made his reds bow in the same game, scoring an own goal.
 Bobby Ayre bagged a treble, with South African centre-forward Stuart Leary netting the last of his six strikes against the reds.

 1912 - Inside-forward Arthur Metcalf made his reds bow as we lost 3-1 at West Bromwich Albion.
 Tom Miller grabbed our consolation.